Wallblake House: Architecture and features

 The house has a stone foundation.
 The roof is formed with Guyanese hardwood and is shingled.
 The upper section is wooden.
 The original structure was built with dressed stones that were probably brought from East End or even Scrub Island.
 The lime mortar for jointing was made from a mixture of burnt coral and shells with admixtures of molasses and marl.
 The original timber has been retained in the upper floors.
 The structure has double paneling.
 Intricate carvings on its edges give the effect of a "tray ceiling", that is, the appearance of inverted trays hung from the roof as if rope is tied to the edges to hide any defects in its construction.

 The heritage building has been restored to its original design and colour scheme.
 The elegant and decorative designs that existed in the original building have been fully retained.

 Grounds

 The grounds have a bakery, cistern, and stable block.
 Tall Spanish bayonet trees are on the property.
 An adjacent church has a unique decorative stone front facade.

 Tourism

 Set behind a white picket fence, Wallblake is now a private house, and living quarters of the priest from St Gerard's Roman Catholic Church.
 However, tours can be arranged.
-However, it also serves as a museum annex, as well as a venue for art shows, flower shops and marriage receptions.
+It also serves as a museum annex, as well as a venue for art shows, flower shops and marriage receptions.
 The international airport in The Valley, just to the south of the house, was named Wallblake Airport, and has now been renamed Clayton J. Lloyd International Airport.